sfw/podcast-summarizer/README.md

 1.	**Splits** large audio files into ~25 MB chunks.
 2.	**Transcribes** each chunk using AssemblyAI for speaker identification but the code is commented out to use OpenAI whisper if you'd like.
-3. Optionally uses ChatGPT to generate:
+3. Optionally uses an AI model of your choice to generate:
 	- **Summaries**
 	- **Keywords**
 	- **Titles**